 SciLine interviewed: Dr. Erlanger Turner, an assistant professor of psychology at Pepperdine University’s Graduate School of Education and Psychology, and president of the Society for Child and Family Policy and Practice—a division of the American Psychological Association.
 His research and teaching explore psychopathology in kids and mental health among racial and ethnic communities, among other topics.
+See the footage and transcript from the interview below, or select ‘Contents’ on the left to skip to specific questions.

 How might kids be experiencing and understanding the pandemic differently from adults?